English

 3. Performance analytics: Deploy dashboards for monitoring labeler and system performance

 This phase typically delivers significant efficiency improvements while maintaining quality.
+The automation introduced here frees human oversight for more complex decisions.

 Phase 3: Intelligence and Optimization